- Course and Clubhouse CLOSED until further notice due to Government orders

 2015 saw some key personnel changes at Stoneham.
 The arrival of Murray Long (ex Sunningdale) in an advisory capacity and the appointment of a new Course Manager, Matt Plested, are key building blocks of our longer-term plans for the course and the Club.
 Both Murray and Matt clearly recognise the potential of the course and their expertise and passion has been critical in the Management Committees confidence to make significant investments in Project 2020.
 A £250,000 investment in new machinery and also a new state of the art staff mess facility for the green keeping team were completed in 2016.

 In 2016, we completed Phase 1 of the redevelopment project involving bunker refurbishment and design modifications on 6 holes.
-The remainder of the project expenditures will be phased over the next 2 years, with work on Phase 2 involving a further 6 holes, beginning in August 2017.

 Card of the course